 -

 Applications in Trigonometry: Supplementary angles also have applications in trigonometry.
-For example, the sine of an angle is equal to the sine of its supplement.
+To give you an idea, the sine of an angle is equal to the sine of its supplement.
 That is, sin(θ) = sin(180° - θ).
 This property is useful in simplifying trigonometric expressions and solving trigonometric equations.

 -